Nauder/ygomd-rush-frames/README.md

 ## Development

+As a disclaimer, I am not a C# developer, nor a game developer, so this project may not be the most efficient or elegant way to achieve the task.
+If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.

 - The project uses Melon Loader as the modding framework
 - Harmony Patcher is used for patching some methods in the game code
 - Currently, development is focused on Windows, as that is the main supported desktop OS for Master Duel